GuillermoSparrowe/GuillermoSparrowe/README.md

   - Developed a **custom inhibitory learning rule** that dynamically adjusts synaptic weights, improving network stability and selectivity.

 - Atom_Aumented_Reality: Educational AR application where the camera detects **periodic table elements** and overlays their **3D atomic structures** on top of each image.
-  When compatible atoms are brought together, they automatically combine into a **molecule**, allowing users to visualize bonding in real time.
+  When compatible atoms are brought together, they automatically combine into a **molecule**, allowing users to visualize bonding in real time

-- Climber!: Unity game made by myself that combines tetris and platforming at the same time.
-Not finished yet but I have plans for releasing it on the play store.